Dnipropetrovsk Oblast: Transport

 The cities of Dnipro and Kryvyi Rih are served by a local sales-tax-funded bus, tram, metro and trolleybus systems.

-Dnipro International Airport is the only international airport in the state and serves as one of the hubs for Dniproavia.
-The airport has non-stop service to over 20 destinations throughout Ukraine, Russia, and Turkey, as well as to Vienna and Tel Aviv.
+Dnipro International Airport and Kryvyi Rih International Airport are the only international airports.
+The airport of Dnipro serves as one of the hubs for Dniproavia.
+The airport has non-stop service to over 20 destinations throughout Ukraine and Turkey, as well as to Vienna and Tel Aviv.
 Kryvyi Rih International Airport provides limited commercial air service.